EpicoStudio/cover3d/README.md

 # Frequently Asked Questions

 ## Why would I need this?
 Do you have a book (or an e-book) that you want to promote?
 Or a subscription form with a lead magnet to download an e-book for marketing purposes?
-Including a 3D cover can help grab the visitor's attention, increasing conversions.
+Including a 3D cover can help grab the visitor's attention to them, increasing conversions.

 ## What is the recommended way to use it?
 It can be used anywhere in the WordPress block editor, either in your content or in your templates.

+## What is the recommended size for my cover image file?
+The plugin offers three sizes for your cover: small, medium and big.
+The recommended image size for the “small” option is 400 x 600 pixels.
+For the “Medium” option, upload an image with 400 x 600 pixels.
+400 x 600 pixels for the “big” option.

+## What image file formats do this plugin accept?
+You can use any of the [natively supported file types](https://wordpress.org/documentation/article/image-size-and-quality/) for images, like JPG, GIF of PNG.
+If your WordPress installation allows SVG file uploads, you can also use this format, which is specially good for covers with sharp details.

 ## Will this plugin hinder my website loading performance?
-Absolutely not.
-The plugin uses very little CSS (8kb) to create the animation effect and no Javascript on the front-end.
-It also can include an image for your cover, but you can select the desired image size.
-In any case, it only uses the `medium` size for the cover image on small screens, regardless of the the size choosen in the block control pannel, in order to avoid negative impacts on loading performance.
+The Cover3D plugin uses very little CSS (8kb) to create the animation effect without Javascript on the front-end, so is very lean.
+You can also include an image for your cover, but you can select the desired image size to minimize the performance impact.
+At any rate, the Cover3D block only uses the native `medium` size, defined in your WordPress admin panel (Settings → Media), for the cover image on small screens, regardless of the the size option choosen in the block control panel, in order to avoid negative impacts on loading performance.

 ## Does this plugin collect any data from me or my users?
 Not at all.
 The plugin respects your privacy.
 It's completely add-free and the code only uses core WordPress functions.
 No admin notices or hidden “call home” functions.